 How will a STED scheme impact development in Bruce Rock?

 Properties connected to a STED scheme will no longer require leach drains.
 This will allow development on some properties which are currently vacant and unable to be developed due to the ineffectiveness of leach drains in these areas.
 It will also provide an opportunity for the Shire to consider a higher density of development within the town-site.

 My septic tank and leach drain work well and do not currently experience any issues.
-Do I have to connect to the system if my property is included in the Stage 1 project area and how vital is it to our town that a STED scheme be implemented?
+Do I have to connect to the system if my property is included in the project area and how vital is it to our town that a STED scheme be implemented?

 Overflowing leach drains in backyards and laneways of the Bruce Rock town-site are a significant health concern for the community of Bruce Rock.
 Overflows are also damaging local infrastructure, including roads.

-If a STED scheme in Bruce Rock goes ahead and your property is located within the Stage 1 project area, you will be required to pay sewerage rates once the system is operational and we have notified you.
+You will be required to pay sewerage rates once the system is operational and we have notified you.
 These rates will be charged whether or not you have connected to the scheme.

 Will any odours be emitted from the ponds?
 How close will the ponds be to the town-site?
 Could the ponds contaminate our water supply?

-The STED ponds will be located more than 500 metres from the nearest residence to ensure that any odour emanating from the ponds does not adversely impact the community.
+The STED ponds will be located more than 500 metres from the nearest residence to ensure any odour emanating from the ponds does not adversely impact the community.